martinnmayer/CleaningData/README.md

 The raw database can be downloaded from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The processing script (run_analisys.R) selects only the mean and standar deviation variables.
-The end result is a data frame describing the selected variables mean for each subject and activity (30 subjects, 6 activities = 180 rows)
+A listing and description of the considered variables is available in Features.md The end result is a data frame describing the selected variables mean for each subject and activity (30 subjects, 6 activities = 180 rows)